bijilaeravindran/ChatterToApex/README.md

 #Chatter Announcement page

-A chatter page in Lightning that shows the first 20 to 30 posts shared in a group in the Salesforce org.
+A chatter page in Lightning that shows the last 20 to 30 posts made in a group in the Salesforce org.

 Features include Like/Unlike, Share post with a group or person.